carlosapgomes/sked/README.md

 - full integration tests will be the same web test but with real repositories
 - consider adding created_by and updated_by to user entity
 - ~~set header to application/json whenever returning a json~~
+- add tests for UpdatePatient service and storage